freeCodeCamp/guide/pages/docs/javascript/delete-properties-from-a-javascript-object/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Delete Properties from a JavaScript Object"
+title: "Delete Properties from a JavaScript Object"
+parent: "javascript"
 ---

 We can also delete properties from objects like this: